 The Strangers: Begins with saying that the two protagonists left a wedding reception in 2005 and nobody knows exactly what happened next, all but saying that they died.
 Then they show some parts of the ending.
 Though the movie cheats at the end by having the female lead impossibly survive.
 Though she may be better off dead, as she was terrorized by a group of serial killers, saw her husband blow a friend's head off, and was stuck in a chair while he and her husband were stabbed repeatedly.
 Even if the survivor... well, survives, they won't be getting out of a psych ward for awhile.
 In her case, "death" may have been meant metaphorically.

 Stranger Than Fiction: "Little did he know that this simple seemingly innocuous act would result in his imminent death."
 "What?
 What?
 Hey!"
 Subverted, though: he lives at the end.

 Sunset Boulevard: Starts with a shot of the main character and narrator lying dead in a swimming pool.
 Being a movie about a screenwriter and an old movie starlet, it sure as hell makes you wonder the whole length of the movie.

-The Thing (2011): The plot is a prequel about the Norwegian camp story, and we all know through MacReady and his team's investigation in the 1982 film the overall fate of the Norwegian camp and its occupants, including how some of them are going to die.
+The Thing (2011): The plot is a prequel about the Norwegian camp story, and you know through MacReady and his team's investigation in the 1982 film the overall fate of the Norwegian camp and its occupants, including how some of them are going to die.
 It also foreshadows the ending that "The Thing" will imitate a dog and 2 survivors from the Norwegian camp will chase and hunt it down, which they will fail to accomplish.

 Titanic is a double example.
 You know that the Titanic is going to sink, and you know right from the start that the main character survives.